ethanokamura/perfectline/src/pages/courses/unity/unity-101/unity-layout.md

 The default layout of Unit should look something like this:
 ![](/imgs/unity/unity-101/BlankEditor.png)

-Let's break this down into the most important tabs:
+Let's break this down tab by tab:
-1. Project
-2. Console
-3. Hierarchy
-4. Inspector
-5. Scene / Game

 ## 1. Project:
 At the bottom of your screen you should see a tab called `Project`.
 In here, there are two main folders, `Assets` and `Packages`.
 For the sake of our courses.
 We will never directly edit the Packages folder.
 We mainly want to look inside the Assest folder.